billpg/HashBack/README.md

 - `"Version"` is a string that identifies that we're doing a bearer token exchange and that this version of this document is being followed.
   - If the service does not support this version, it may respond with a 400 response and a list of versions it does support.
 See below.
+- `"Realm"` is a copy of the Realm string supplied in the `WWW-Authenticate` header.
+  - If not used, this property should be missing for have a `null` value.
 - `"Requestor"` is the full domain name of the service that making the request.
 - `"RequestId"` is a GUID that will be repeated in the subsequent request to supply the requested Bearer token.
 - `"MacKeyHex"` is 256 bits of cryptographic quality randomness, hex encoded, to be used as the HMAC key later on.